wazo-platform/wazo-doc/source/administration/security.rst

 asterisk-xivo
 -------------

-The "asterisk-xivo" jail watches the Asterisk log file for failed registration attempts.
+The ``asterisk-xivo`` jail watches the Asterisk log file for failed registration attempts.

-The goal of this jail is make brute force attacks against SIP accounts harder.
+This jail protects against brute force attacks attempting to guess SIP accounts usernames and password.

 xivo-provd
 ----------

-The "xivo-provd" jail will block attempts to create new devices and request for configuration files.
+The ``xivo-provd`` jail will block attempts to create new devices and request for configuration files.

+This jail has two goals:

-The goal of this jail is limit DOS attacks by creating new devices and to protect against brute force attacks trying to guess configuration file names.
+* limiting DOS attacks by creating new devices repeatedly
+* protecting against brute force attacks attempting to guess configuration file names.

 sshd
 ----

-The "sshd" jail protects against SSH brute force attacks.
+The ``sshd`` jail protects against SSH brute force attacks.

 Firewall
 ========

 Wazo comes with iptables installed but does not configure any security rules.
-It is used by fail2ban and by wazo-upgrade to block phone registration during an upgrade.
+The only interaction Wazo has with iptables are:

+* fail2ban
+* wazo-upgrade blocks SIP trafic during an upgrade, to avoid SIP phones to become temporarily unusable after the upgrade.

+It is highly recommended that you configure firewall rules on your Wazo.

 Devices
 =======

-Your devices, phones and gateways, should not be accessible from the Internet.
-If you have no choice the passwords should be changed.
+Your devices, phones and VoIP gateways, should not be accessible from the Internet.
+If you have no choice, then the passwords should be changed.
+Most phones have two different passwords: admin and user passwords.

 Some devices allow Wazo to change the password from the auto provisioning system.
-To change the default values from the web-interface go to :menuselection:`Configuration -> Provisioning -> Template device`.
+To change the default values from the web-interface go to :menuselection:`Configuration --> Provisioning --> Template device`.

-The admin and user password should be modified.
+For other devices, you need to change the passwords manually.

 Open ports
 ==========

 See the list of network ports that are listening to `0.0.0.0` in the :ref:`network_ports` page.
-Change the service configurations for service that do not need to be accessible.
+Change the service :ref:`configurations<configuration-files>` for services that do not need to be accessible.